-DJI's latest entry offers quality, precision and ease of use
+DJI's Drones offer quality, precision and ease of use

 It's a drone eat drone world out there.
 This is an industry that has been soaring and has quickly risen to unbelievable heights (ok, that's it for the puns).